rafaellima8/SaudeCardeal/replit.md

 ### Backend

 The backend uses Express.js and TypeScript on Node.js, providing a RESTful API with JSON responses.
-PostgreSQL is the primary database (with SQLite for local use), managed with Drizzle ORM.
-A repository pattern abstracts data access.
+SQLite (Better-SQLite3) is the database, managed with Drizzle ORM using query builder patterns (db.select, db.insert, db.update).
+All queries are strongly typed and use parameterized statements for security.
 API endpoints cover core healthcare entities and administrative functions.
 Security includes password-based authentication with bcrypt, session management, and Role-Based Access Control (RBAC) for 7 user roles.

 ### UI/UX and Brand Identity